PaddlePaddle/PaddleClas/docs/en/inference_deployment/paddle_serving_deploy_en.md

   ```
   **Note:** The path set by [build_server.sh](../../../deploy/paddleserving/build_server.sh#L55-L62) may need to be modified according to the actual machine environment such as CUDA, python version, etc., and then compiled.

-- The input and output format used by C++ Serving is different from that of Python, so you need to execute the following command to overwrite the files below [3.1] (#31-model conversion) by copying the 4 files to get the corresponding 4 prototxt files in the folder.
+- The input and output format used by C++ Serving is different from that of Python, so you need to execute the following command to overwrite the files below [3.1](#31-model-conversion) by copying the 4 files to get the corresponding 4 prototxt files in the folder.
   ```shell
   # Enter PaddleClas/deploy directory
   cd PaddleClas/deploy/